On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 \section{Introduction and statement of the main results}

-Let $G$ be a connected center-free semisimple Lie group without compact factors, $K\le G$ a maximal compact subgroup and $X=G/K$ the associated Riemannian symmetric space.
-The main results of this paper concern the asymptotics of $L^2$-invariants of the spaces $\Gamma\backslash X$, where $\Gamma$ varies over the space of lattices of $G$.
+Let $G$ be a connected center-free semi-simple Lie group without compact factors, $K\le G$ a maximal compact subgroup and $X=G/K$ the associated Riemannian symmetric space.
+The main results of this paper concern the asymptotic of $L^2$-invariants of the spaces $\Gamma\backslash X$, where $\Gamma$ varies over the space of lattices of $G$.

-We start by introducing a particularly transparent case of BS-convergence: the case when a sequence of locally symmetric spaces $\Gamma_n \backslash X $ converges to $X$.
+Most of our results rely on the notion of \emph {Benjamini--Schramm convergence}, or \emph {BS-convergence}, for sequences of locally symmetric spaces $\Gamma_n\backslash X$.
+We start by introducing a particularly transparent case: when $\Gamma_n \backslash X $ BS-converges to $X$.